Foxxyyy/CodeX.Games.RDR1/README.md

-# CodeX (025)
+# CodeX (026)

-Implementation of Red Dead Redemption into CodeX for Nintendo Switch (and potentially PS4/PS5)
+CodeX implementation for Red Dead Redemption on Nintendo Switch (and potentially PS4/PS5)

 --------------------